rjrodger/seneca-examples/micro-services/README.txt

 This always prints merged debug logs for all services.
 The individual logs are saved to the log folder.

-The micro-services communicate over the default builtin TCP channel, and all listen on different ports.
+The micro-services communicate over the default built-in HTTP channel, and all listen on different ports.
 Review the .client and .listen method calls in the services/*.js files to see how the channels are set up.